Volkswagen ID. R smashes Nurburgring electric-car lap record

 Volkswagen says the ID.
 R follow its Nurburgring run with another record tilt, next time at the Tianmen Shan Big Gate Road in China in September.

-Located over 900 miles southwest of Beijing, the 11km route (see below) features 99 corners and an altitude gain of 1,200m.
+Located over 900 miles southwest of Beijing, the 11-kilometre route (see image below) features 99 corners and an altitude gain of 1,200m.